heinekmadsen/esphome_components/components/genvexv2/README.md

 **Note:**
 Don't connect the ESP32 to Genvex 10V Power supply on <em>L16.1</em> and a USB device at the samt time!!!
-If you do so Genvex 10V and your USB device will be connected and properly just blow a fuse or have a USB port not working :|
+If you do so Genvex 10V and your USB device will be connected and properly just blow a fuse in Genvex unit or have a USB port not working :|